milesmcc/personal/PORTFOLIO.md

 I want to use technology to improve the world—and to learn something along the way.
 My research areas include digital privacy, foreign policy, government accountability, and the intersection thereof.

-My projects, research, and commentary have appeared in several major news outlets including the _Washington Post,_ the _New York Times, NBC News, CNN, Foreign Affairs, the Daily Beast, Nightly News with Lester Holt, TimeOut National, New York Daily News, BoingBoing, Bustle,_ and _TimeOut New York_.
-My research with [Dr. Sarah Kreps](https://en.wikipedia.org/wiki/Sarah_Kreps) has been presented at Yale, Columbia, Cornell, and Georgetown, among other institutions.
+My projects, research, and commentary have appeared in several major news outlets including the _Washington Post,_ the _New York Times, NBC News, CNN, Foreign Affairs, the Daily Beast,_ and the _Nightly News with Lester Holt_.
+My research with [Dr. Sarah Kreps](https://en.wikipedia.org/wiki/Sarah_Kreps) has been presented at Yale, Oxford, Columbia, and Cornell, among other institutions.

 ## Media Coverage and Publications
 _Academic publications are listed under [research](#research)._